1030 International Affairs Building

 Office Hours:W 4:30-6:30 pm

 Alessandra Casella is professor of Economics at Columbia University and a fellow of the National Bureau of Economic Research (Cambridge), and the Center for Economic Policy Research (London).
 She received her PhD in Economics from MIT in 1989, taught at UC Berkeley before moving to Columbia in 1993, and held the position of Directeur d’ Etudes (temps partiel) at the Ecole des Hautes Etudes in Sciences Sociales (EHESS) (Paris and Marseilles) from 1996 to 2010.
 Her main research interests are political economy, public economics, and international economics.
-Casella has been the recipient of numerous fellowships: she is currently a Straus fellow at the NYU Law School, and has been a Guggenheim fellow, a member of the Institute of Advanced Studies in Princeton, and a Russell Sage fellow.
+Casella has been the recipient of numerous fellowships: she has been a Straus fellow at the NYU Law School, a Guggenheim fellow, a member of the Institute of Advanced Studies in Princeton, and a Russell Sage fellow.
 Her book "Storable Votes.
 Protecting the Minority Voice" was published by Oxford University Press in 2012.

 International Trade, Political Economy, Public Economics